 Western Access: Near the Silo on County SS

-From La Crosse take 14/61 east to Westby, in Westby turn left onto 27 for.5 miles then turn right onto Cty rd P, Follow P until you reach the T at County rd D (take a left onto D) Follow D until you reach 82 and turn right on 82, take your first left onto Husker hollow rd and follow until you reach Tunnelville rd.
+From La Crosse take 14/61 east to Westby, in Westby turn left onto 27 for.5 miles then turn right onto Cty rd P, Follow P until you reach County rd D (take a right onto D) Follow D until you reach 82 and turn right on 82, take your first left onto Husker hollow rd and follow until you reach Tunnelville rd.
 Turn right onto Tunnelville rd and follow until you reach County SS.
 Take a left on SS and follow for approx. 3 miles until you see the old silo on the right side of the road.
 If you see Duck Creek Road, you’ve gone too far.
 Parking is on the north side of SS near the silo.